cloudmesh-community/book/chapters/quick516.md

   simply look at the Syllabus table and identify whatever section you feel like reding.
 The sections that are released are marked with :white_check_mark:.
 Note that the book may include sections that are not marked in the syllabus.
-YOu do not have to read such sections.
+You do not have to read such sections.

 * Way 2: Linear form.
 The lecture notes are just like a book.
 We add sections in a logical fashion to the book once they become